quantiota/SKA-quantitative-finance/ska_vs_markov.md

 ## Summary Statement

-> **The constant transition probabilities found in Markov regime-switching models are not arbitrary—they are “universal constants” revealed by the geometry of entropy in the SKA framework.
-SKA thus provides a deep, mechanistic reason for the success of Markov models in finance and beyond.**
+> **The constant transition probabilities observed in Markov regime-switching models are not arbitrary.
+They are universal constants emerging from the geometry of entropy in the SKA framework.
+SKA provides the first mechanistic, information-theoretic explanation for the empirical stability of Markov transition matrices.**